You will find this guide particularly helpful for planning:

 - not have sponsor advertising or identification exceeding 10% of the area of the sign.

-Once approved, we will provide you with a list of approved sites where you may choose to erect your sign.
+Once approved, we will provide you with a list of approved sites where you can to erect your sign.

 In selecting your preferred sites, please consider the positioning of your sign/s and the impact they may have in obscuring, and therefore impeding, the view of road users.
 Any sign/s incorrectly installed, which create a safety hazard, can and will be removed, regardless of whether permission has been granted.